The International Association for the Study of Pain currently defines pain as:

-(Image Nivens, Shutterstock)
+(Image adapted from Nivens, Shutterstock)

 I help people make sense of pain neuroscience in relation to themselves in their world as part of exploring how they can live well with pain, whilst pain changes in the background.
 Understanding this on a cognitive level alone is not helpful as we learn through experiences.
 This means it’s important to explore understanding through experiential learning.